train

 The Sacred Dohyo

-It is made of clay and covered with a thin layer of sand, symbolizing purity and connection to the earth.
+The dohyo is the sacred ring at the heart of every sumo match and a highlight of your sumo experience in Tokyo.
+Made from packed clay and topped with a thin layer of sand, it symbolizes purity and a deep connection to the earth.

 Meeting Point & Access